ChatGPT2/Space-Oddity-Bowie/README.md

 You can also customize system message, which help set the behavior of the assistant.
 In this "shortcut" system message is one of the default system messages of ChatGPT used:

 > You are ChatGPT, a large language model trained by OpenAI.
-Answer as concisely a
+Answer as concisely as possible.
+Knowl